gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Build user is alerted when a build script model rule does not bind (i.e. some kind of configuration error)
 - Bind by path failures understand model space structure and indicate the failed path “link” (e.g. failure to bind `tasks.foo` informs that `tasks` exists and what it is)
 - Collapse rule descriptors to “plugin” granularity where appropriate in error message (i.e. plugin users typically don't need information about plugin internals, but need to know which plugin failed).
+- Error message when no collection builder of requested type should provide more help about what is available

 ## Cleanup